 One of the easiest ways to transform old furniture is to use chalk paint.
-Today, I am sharing how I chalk painted a coffee table using Annie Sloan Paint.
+Today, I am sharing easy diy for a chalk painted coffee table using Annie Sloan Paint.

 Chalk Painted Coffee Table Before and After